sanjarcode/attend_lecture_bot/README.md

 ## What
-This script started out as a prank project.
-But it works.
+A bot(bunch of scripts) that attends lectures for you.

 ## Why
 Lets you have time for studying things that really matter.
+This script started out as a prank project.

 ## How
 - It uses the `cron` daemon to fire a script, as per your timetable.